JordiCorbilla/FlickrPhotoStats/README.md

 FlickrPhotoStats
 ================

-Flickr Photo stats provides the ability to request information from your Flickr pool using the Web REST API.
+Flickr Photo stats provides you with the ability to request information from your Flickr stream using the Web REST API.

 **License:** GNU General Public License.